nqcm/synonyms-in-quran/docs/L/live.md

 This word means to be free from want, not to need anything.

-غَنِيَ بِلمَكَانِ  means to live at a place for a long time with peace and comfort as if that person is free from a need of other places.
-(Maqaees)
+غَنِيَ بِلمَكَانِ  means to live at a place for a long time with peace and comfort as if that person is free from a need of other places[^MQL].

 !!! quote "Surah al-A'raf - 92"
     <div class="annotate" markdown>